linuxthor/rkbreaker/README.md

 The most alarming statement is that __**"37.3% of detection tests didn't provide any indication of a rootkit infection"**__

-Rootkit breaker is an experimental **proof of concept** tool showing the use of kprobes to try and detect/prevent certain types of **known** rootkits by a few different techniques.
+Rootkit breaker is an experimental **proof of concept** LKM showing the use of kprobes to try and detect/prevent certain types of **known** rootkits by a few different techniques.

 ### Identifying known bad LKM using signatures (first line defence)